super3/Super3/README.md

 Super3.org
 =============
-Base files for my personal site and portfolio.
+Base files HTML for my personal and portfolio site.

-New Content
+New Content Ideas
 -------
 * Bootstrap Tutorials and Templates (0% Done)
 * Choosing the Right Domain Name (20% Done)